-The 2008 to 2010 forecast has been prepared based on the third quarter outlook.
-Changes to final 2007 results may affect the 2008 to 2010 forecast.
+The 2009 to 2011 forecast has been prepared based on the 2008 preliminary results.
+Changes to final audited 2008 results may affect the 2009 to 2011 forecast.

-Costs accrued for environmental remediation are based on investigations performed to date of site contamination and assume remediation to standards currently in effect.
-Costs could increase as the extent of contamination is verified or as future remediation standards and construction costs may be higher.
+Costs accrued for environmental remediation are based on investigations performed to-date of site contamination and assume remediation to standards currently in effect.
+Costs could increase as the extent of contamination is verified or as future remediation standards and costs may be higher.

 The timing and proceeds of disposition of the property sales could vary from the assumptions used in the forecast.
-A change in the economy could have an adverse affect on property values.
+A downturn in the economy could have an adverse affect on property values.
+For each percent reduction in real estate property values remaining in the BCR Properties portfolio, the gain on disposal of assets over the planning period would potentially be reduced by \$1.3 million.